 So, the only one that’s left is self-discipline – the least sexy out of the three.
 However, there is a 2013 study by Wilhelm Hoffman that suggests people with high self-control are happier and manage to achieve what they want in life.
 According to the results of this study, self-disciplined people are more likely to make positive decisions and don’t allow their life to be dictated by impulses or feelings.

-These people are capable of pondering the data and make rational decisions based on this.
+These people are capable of pondering the data and making rational decisions based on this.
 As a result, they are less stressed and more focused on achieving their goals.

 Since these are important traits for an entrepreneur or a freelancer, we did the research and found the top three methods one can use to gain and improve self-discipline.